I am submitting this story for the "Eight

 * * *

+of passion.
 An hour or so later, the eyes of Hanso spotted a Stabber Fleet Issue emerging from a small crevice in the skin of the station dock.
 It was led by a small towing ship down to the main flow of traffic and released, the auto-pilot taking over.
 It followed the flow up to the exit of the station, idled down the thin exit corridor, emerged into a bustling crowd or ships, aligned towards a distant mark, and fired off into the stars, the glowing engines disappearing into nothing.